Georges Jules Victor Clairin Biography | Oil Painting Reproductions

 Georges Jules Victor Clairin was apprenticed in the workshops of Isidore Pils and François-Édouard Picot.
-In 1861 he entered the École des beaux-arts de Paris, and in 1866 first displayed his work.
+In 1861 he entered the École des Beaux-Arts de Paris, and in 1866 first showed his work.
 He traveled to Spain with Henri Regnault and to Italy with François Flameng and Jean-Léon Gérôme.
-He met the Catalan painter Marià Fortuny in Morocco and they visited Tétouan together.
-In 1895, he traveled to Egypt with the composer Camille Saint-Saëns.
+He met the Spanish painter Marià Fortuny in Morocco.

-Georges Jules Victor Clairin also painted several ceilings: foyers of the Opéra Garnier in Paris and the theater of Cherbourg; Grand theater of Tours, dome of the Paris Bourse de Commerce, and the ceiling of the theater of Epernay.
+Georges Jules Victor Clairin also painted several ceilings: foyers of the Opéra Garnier in Paris and the theater of Cherbourg; Grand Theater of Tours, the dome of the Paris Bourse de Commerce, and the ceiling of the theater of Epernay.